Suction Dredge Permits

 On June 27, 2012, the State of California enacted Senate Bill 1018 (SB 1018), amending Fish and Game Code section 5653.1.
 (Stats.
 2012, ch.
 39, § 7.)

 SB 1018, among other things, directed the Department to consult with various agencies, and to provide recommendations to the Legislature by April 1, 2013 regarding statutory changes or authorizations necessary for the Department to promulgate regulations to implement Fish and Game Code section 5653 which will, among other things, fully mitigate all identified significant environmental effects and include a fee structure that will fully cover Department costs to administer its related permitting program.
-(Fish & G. Code, § 5653.1, subd. (c)(1).)
+(Fish and Game Code, § 5653.1, subd. (c)(1).)

 The Department prepared and submitted the required report to the California Legislature (PDF) on April 1, 2013.